symfony/symfony-docs/components/http_client.rst

     The HttpClient component is a low-level HTTP client with support for both PHP stream wrappers and cURL.
 It also provides utilities to consume APIs.

-.. versionadded:: 4.3

-    The HttpClient component was introduced in Symfony 4.3.

 Installation
 ------------